How to Create a Strategic Job Search Plan in 2023

 Here are three core reasons every job seeker should have a job search plan in place:

 Having a job search plan empowers you to approach your job search with confidence and clarity so you're better set up for success in the long run.
-By identifying your strengths, interests, skills, and values, you'll better understand what jobs are worth your time applying to and which you can skip.
+By identifying your strengths, interests, skills, values, and hobbies for your resume you'll better understand what jobs are worth your time applying to and which you can skip.

 Instead of submitting applications to every job that matches your LinkedIn profile, you can run a more targeted search and be intentional about the roles you apply for and the applications you submit.

 It keeps you on schedule.

 Setting goals and breaking those goals down into manageable chunks is key.